MCHex: Marching Cubes Based Adaptive Hexahedral Mesh Generation with Guaranteed Positive Jacobian: Introduction

-In this paper, the authors introduce MCHex, a novel hex meshing approach based on the Marching Cubes (MC) algorithm.
-Unlike conventional methods that simply remove outside elements (RO), resulting in axis-aligned boundaries and slow geometric convergence, MCHex directly uses the MC isosurface as the mesh boundary, enabling faster convergence under same computation time while rigorously ensuring that all hex elements maintain positive Jacobians.
-This is illustrated in the 2024 International Meshing Roundtable Meshing Contest model in Figure \ref{fig:teaser}.
-After obtaining the spatial tessellation from the grid, instead of removing elements outside the input geometry as in conventional approaches, the new technique computes the Signed Distance Field (SDF) value relative to the input geometry for all points.
-Each cell is then processed using MC to extract the zero-isosurface.
-It is observed that the reconstructed isosurface consistently partitions each cell into two or more polyhedra, whose graph structures are necessarily 3-regular.
-Applying midpoint subdivision to a 3-regular graph yields a Closure-finite Weak topology complex (CW complex) composed entirely of hexes.
-Each resulting hex element shares at most one face with the isosurface.
-Also, the Jacobian of each hex element is theoretically guaranteed to remain positive.
+This paper introduces MCHex, a novel hex meshing approach built upon the MC algorithm \cite{lorensen1998marching} and an improved variant \cite{kobbelt2001feature}.
+Unlike conventional pipelines that remove outside elements and produce axis-aligned boundaries that converge slowly to the input geometry, MCHex directly extracts the MC surface as the mesh boundary.
+This enables much faster geometric boundary convergence while rigorously guaranteeing positive Jacobians for all hex elements.
+MCHex is the fastest hex meshing tool in the benchmark evaluation.

+In the pipeline, MCHex first adaptively refines a grid using the element-saving 3-refinement template to eliminate hanging nodes \cite{tong2026element}.
+Next, based on the Directed Distance Field (DDF) values computed on each edge relative to the input geometry \cite{kobbelt2001feature} (as the input triangle mesh is provided explicitly, DDF is more accurate than the Signed Distance Field), an MC surface is extracted within each hex element.
+For every grid cell, the reconstruction error between the input surface and the MC surface is estimated via sampling an error metric.
+MCHex employs Intersection over Union (IoU), as refining directly on the Hausdorff distance (HD) might bias the comparison when later evaluating against previous art that reports HD.
+Finally, to generate the hex volume mesh, it is observed that the reconstructed MC surface consistently partitions each cell into two or more polyhedra whose graph structures are necessarily 3-regular.
+Applying midpoint subdivision to a 3-regular polyhedron yields a Closure-finite Weak topology complex (CW complex) composed entirely of hex elements.
+Each resulting hex element shares at most one face with the MC surface, which ensures automatic padding.
+Another key insight is that by offsetting interior points and, in certain special cases, clamping the DDF values, the Jacobian of every hex element is guaranteed to be positive.
 As a result, the MCHex method offers the following three key advantages: